opencdx/opencdx/INSTALL.md

 - Click on the below button in the lower right hand corner
   > Apply Changes and Restart JMeter

+### Add Tinkar dataset
+- Tinkar is used for querying medical terminology data.
+Tinkar is developed by [IKM](https://www.ikm.dev/) who maintains the dataset.
+This may contain proprietary information so a publicly available download is not currently provided.
+Please contact IKM for access to the dataset.
+- If Tinkar dataset is available, rename the unzipped root folder to solor-us-tinkar.sa and place it in the /data folder inside /opencdx (e.g opencdx/data/solor-us-tinkar.sa)
+- If not using the Tinkar service, can just create an empty directory
+  > mkdir -p data/solor-us-tinkar

 ### OpenSSL 3.1.2
 - Install OpenSSL through homebrew in terminal.
 This should install version 3.3.0
   > brew install openssl@3